World Cup 2026 By Alan M. Fleming February 3, 2026 14 min read

 I’ve got an opinion, and I’ll share it.

+MetLife Stadium will be the best overall World Cup experience of the three marquee NFL venues.
+It’s not the biggest, not the newest, and not the most expensive.
+But it has the best combination of factors that actually matter for soccer.
 The open-air design creates a genuine outdoor atmosphere.
 The steep bowl keeps fans close to the pitch.
-The natural grass infrastructure means the playing surface will be excellent from Day 1.
-The New York/New Jersey metro area guarantees a diverse, knowledgeable soccer crowd.
-And hosting the Final means the biggest matches will happen in the best-suited venue.
+The proven grass-conversion track record means the playing surface should be excellent from day one.
+The New York/New Jersey metro guarantees a diverse, knowledgeable soccer crowd.
+And hosting the final means the biggest matches happen in the best-suited venue.

 None of these venues were built for soccer.
-But the World Cup 2026 is about bringing the tournament to new audiences in new places, and these three NFL stadiums represent that ambition at its boldest.
+But the World Cup 2026 is about bringing the tournament to new audiences in new places, and these NFL stadiums represent that ambition at its boldest.
 The conversions will work.
 The atmosphere will come from the fans, not the architecture.
-And when the Final whistle blows at MetLife Stadium on July 19, nobody in that crowd will be thinking about NFL field dimensions.
+And when the final whistle blows at MetLife Stadium on July 19, nobody in that crowd will be thinking about NFL field dimensions.

 They’ll be thinking about the goal that just changed everything.